Cambridge Architecture Summer School

-As with all Cambridge Immerse courses, you will benefit from Oxbridge style, small-group teaching and university preparation workshops from expert tutors, reside in a beautiful central University of Cambridge college and enjoy a wide range of extracurricular activities, as well as subject-specific excursions to help you immerse yourself in architecture in the most practical and engaging way.
+As with all Cambridge Immerse courses, you will benefit from small-group teaching, reside in a beautiful central University of Cambridge college and enjoy a wide range of extracurricular activities, as well as subject-specific excursions to help you immerse yourself in architecture in the most practical and engaging way.
 Sound good?
 Read on, and find out more about what the course has to offer.

 What will I study during the Cambridge Architecture Summer School?

-The engaging two week summer school programme encompasses 10 diverse topics which will teach you the both the theory and practice of architecture, taught by experts from Oxbridge.
+The engaging two week summer school programme encompasses 10 diverse topics which will teach you the both the theory and practice of architecture, taught by experts from Cambridge Immerse.
 Here is just a taster of what is on offer on the course:

 Your first lecture will take the form of a walk around the historical city of Cambridge.
 Dive straight into the subject with a walk through the architectural ages of the city where you will be sketching aspects of your surroundings and learning different drawing techniques, decoding the built environment and learning how architects describe their ideas.